 Advocacy & Education

 Park Pride advocates to preserve, maintain, and build parks and greenspace in the City of Atlanta through several different initiatives.
-We also advocate for dedicated funding for parks operations and maintenance through the Georgia Legacy.
+We also advocate for dedicated funding for parks operations and maintenance through the Georgia Outdoor Stewardship Coalition.
 Learn More

 Park Pride does not take a position with regard to political campaigns.
 Rather, we advocate on behalf of parks, and we encourage all political candidates to support park and greenspace initiatives.